Sanitary and Phytosanitary

 Extracts from SPS Committee meeting summary reports

-In November 2000, Thailand reported that it had sought access to the Australian market for durian since 1991, but Australia had notified its draft import risk analysis only in February 1999.
-In August 2000, Australia informed Thailand that durian fruit imports would be permitted only under unduly restrictive conditions, including excessively trade restrictive sampling requirements.
+In November 2000, the representative of Thailand reported that since 1991 his country had sought access to the Australian market for durian.
+However, due to Australia's constant requests for additional data, Australia's risk assessment was delayed and the draft import risk analysis notified only in February 1999.
+In August 2000, Australia informed Thailand that durian fruit imports would be permitted only under unduly restrictive conditions, including the requirement that 450 fruit must be cut open and inspected for each shipment of under 1,000 fruit, the normal size of a consignment.
+This 60% sampling requirement appeared to be excessively trade restrictive and contrary to the SPS Agreement.
 Furthermore, the seasonal limitation on shipments, as well as the requirement that fruit come only from the eastern region of Thailand, did not appear to be justified.
+Thailand's concerns were detailed in G/SPS/GEN/217.

-Australia noted that it had been difficult to obtain accurate information on the relevant anthropod pests and diseases present in Thailand, although the numerous bilateral contacts on this matter had resulted in an expansion of the scientific information available.
-Australia noted that the draft conditions established for import of fresh durian fruit had been discussed with the Thai government.
-The Australian delegate explained the justification for the requirements and acknowledged that the conditions were very strict, but justified based on the pest and disease situation of Thailand.
+With regard to the conditions established for import of fresh durian fruit from Thailand, the representative of Australia noted that these had been discussed with the Thai government while still at a draft stage.
+He explained the justification for Australia's requirements on cutting of fruit, seasonal shipments, and restricting imports to durian from the eastern region of Thailand.
+The delegate acknowledged that the conditions were very strict, but justified based on the pest and disease situation of Thailand.
 Nonetheless, these conditions would be reviewed after one year of trade.
+The detailed response by Australia is contained in document G/SPS/GEN/218.

-In November 2002, Thailand recalled that it had been seeking access to Australia's market for durian since 1991.
-The matter had been pursued on a bilateral basis, but to date no agreement had been reached.
-Thailand was of the view that Australia should have concluded its consideration of the alternative method of rapid scan for inspection of import durian.
-The Philippines, on behalf of ASEAN, expressed systemic concerns and noted their interest in monitoring developments in this matter.
-Australia reiterated that the import conditions were subject to review after the first year of trade, and that other less destructive methods of inspection could be substituted for fruit cutting, if efficacy data showed that it could provide an equivalent level of quarantine protection from the key pests of concern.
+The representative of Australia recalled that the import conditions of fresh durian from Thailand were subject to review after the first year of trade.
+She clarified that other less destructive methods of inspection could be substituted for fruit cutting, if efficacy data showed that it could provide an equivalent level of quarantine protection from the key pests of concern.
 Australia was willing to continue to work with the Thai authorities to make progress on the assessment of non destructive inspection methods.